Ramisha-Pasha/CC_Project/README.md

 ## MVP
 As written in the proposal, we implemented **basic if-else, loops, assignment and binary operations.**

-Additional work includes **initializing arrays, adding function support, support for nested conditionals and nested loops!**
+Additional work includes **initializing arrays, support for nested conditionals and nested loops!**

 # Contributors:
 - Ramisha Kamal Pasha -- Lead